SumYg/Project-Game/readme.md

 The codes corresponding to these three parts are separated into different files for better coding and debugging.
 Long functions may also be separated if necessary.

 ## Remarks
-Some ideas of this card game come from Blackjack and Blitz.
+Some ideas of this card game come from Blackjack and Thirty-one.